matipuig/docker-nginx-certbot-template/README.md

 ```

 **Note:** Pay attention to use options-ssl-nginx.conf, ssl-dhparams and the add_headers lines.
 These lines sets the configuration to score A+ in [ssllabs.com](https://ssllabs.com).
+Also, you can see a lot of "add_header" directives.
+These are different directives to increase security.
+If your webapp will take care of them, you can remove them or edit them according to your needs.
+For example, Content-Security-Policy will be more effective modified by the application instead of the proxy.

 You will find another folders: logs (where the nginx logs will be displayed), html (where you can save the custom error pages) and passwords, when you can store all your passwords for auth basic.